 Any Water Well not in compliance with Rules and Regulations adopted and promulgated pursuant to the Act.

-Inactive Status Water Well shall mean any legal Water Well that is properly registered with the Department of Natural Resources as an inactive status well.
+Inactive Status Water Well means any legal Water Well that is properly registered with the Department of Natural Resources as an inactive status well.

 Inspector means an employee, agent, or director of the District authorized to perform the functions assigned thereto by these Rules and Regulations.